deislabs/bindle/docs/webassembly.md

     - Fetch the `weather.wasm` parcel that sg1 will execute locally
 4. Assign parcel to remote host
     - Request a remote host fetch `libalmanac.wasm`
-    - The exact host (and how the runtime decides) are determined by sg1's local configuration
+    - The exact host (and how the runtime decides) are determined by sg1's local configuration as well as the remote host's configuration
 5. Start the runtime and load the parcel
     - The `weather.wasm` does not declare a type, so it is considered an entry point by default.
     - sg1 executes this locally